It’s fall, y’all….and that means you gotta make sure your backyard chickens are ready before the cold sets in.

 Remember, what works in Southern Missouri likely won’t work in Northern Dakota, right?

 Pumpkin is very healthy for chickens, with lots of vitamins and nutrients for chickens – and they love pecking at it!
+Plus it helps keep them from boredom.

 Most stores start to discount pumpkins well before October 31.

-Pumpkins keep for a while, and stored in a cool, dry location, you can have healthy treats for your hens for the next month or two!
+Pumpkins keep for a while and stored in a cool, dry location, you can have healthy treats for your hens for the next month or two!

 If you REALLY want to buy one now, you can make a cute coop decoration by carving out a pumpkin into a flower pot.